 Inflamed ligaments (capsulitis)

-- Swelling around the base of the toe.
+- Swelling in the area of pain, including the base of the toe

-The symptoms of capsulitis can be similar to those of a condition called Morton’s neuroma.
-As the two conditions are treated differently , it’s important to get an accurate diagnosis.
+An accurate diagnosis is essential because the symptoms of capsulitis can be similar to those of a condition called Morton’s neuroma, which is treated differently from capsulitis.

-- Resting the the foot and using ice packs to help reduce the swelling and pain.
+- Rest and ice.
+Staying off the foot and applying ice packs help reduce the swelling and pain.

 - Oral medications.
-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may help relieve pain and inflammation.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may help relieve the pain and inflammation.

-- More appropriate shoes - stiff-soled shoes are best because they help to reduce pressure on the ball of the foot.
+- Shoe modifications.
+Supportive shoes with stiff soles are recommended because they control the motion and lessen the amount of pressure on the ball of the foot.

 - Orthotic devices.
 Custom shoe inserts are often very beneficial.
 These include arch supports or a metatarsal pad that distributes the weight away from the joint